chrissuu/bleu_fix/_posts/2024-08-07-hinge-maxxing.md

 >
 >College: NYU

-Even though Billy's age is not 23, 24, or 25, and his location is not NJ, small changes in his profile allows for newer stable matches to be created.
-This allows for other people to see Billy in their recommended feed.
-No one will exactly fit everyone's dating preferences, so these compromises make decent sense.
+Even though Billy's age is not 23, 24, or 25, and his location is not NJ, small changes in his profile allows for more stable matches to be created.
+This allows for more people to see Billy in their recommended feed.
+No one will exactly fit everyone's dating preferences, so these compromises make sense.
 Add on to the fact that the matchings are guaranteed to be stable, Hinge's success is likely due to their robust ML model that creates the initial preference lists.

 ### Overview